SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

 - For testing purposes, in this moment the script only allows to use configurations of pixel and number of microlenses which allow a simmetric distribution of microlesenses and pupil.
 Now it can be removed, but it is something to do.
 - Include separation between microlenses

-Syntax:
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+SYNTAX: The simulator is called as a function of the form:

-[ZerRecuperados]=SimAb(modos,c,resolucion,TamPixel,LAMBDA,NLentes,focalML,Propagacion,factor,bits,pintar)
+* [ZerRecuperados]=SimAb(modos,c,resolucion,TamPixel,LAMBDA,NLentes,focalML,Propagacion,factor,bits,pintar)

+where:

-modos= zernike modes (ej. modos=10)
+    modos= how many zernike modes will be considered (ej. modos=10)

     c = vector with the zernike coefficients in Noll notation (ej. c=rand(10,1)

     resolucion= resolution of CCD (only square and odd CCDs are considered) (ej.
 1024)

-TamPixel=Tamaño del pixel en la CCD (ej.
+    TamPixel= Pixe size of the CCD in meters (ej.
 1.471e-6)

     LAMBDA= Wavelength in microns (ej.
 0.780)

     NLentes= Number of microlenses in a row (it is supposed square microlenses array (ej.41))

-focalML= Microlenses focal in meters.
+    focalML= focal length of microlenses  in meters.

-Propagacion= Flag that indicates if propagation between microlenses and CCD should be taken into account: =0 no propagation =1 propagation
+    Propagacion= Flag that indicates if propagation between microlenses and CCD should be taken into account: 0=NO ; 1=YES

-factor= The value of zernike coeficients used for characterization of the sensor. ej=1e-8
+    factor= The value of zernike coeficients in meters used for characterization of the sensor. ej=1e-8

     bits= bits used for quantization of CCD

-pintar= Flag which indicates if figures should be painted or not 1=yes, 2=no
+    pintar= Flag which indicates if all figures should be painted or not 0=NO ; 1= YES

 Example of use: